September 3, 2020

 How to get the most out of a property viewing

 Viewing a property is exciting as you judge if it could be a suitable home.
-It is easy to get caught in a whirlwind as you walk from room to room, without taking it all in properly.
+With a physical viewing it is easy to get caught in a whirlwind as you walk from room to room, without taking it all in properly.
 It might tick some of your boxes, but does that make it the perfect home for you?
-Guild agents share their tips to get the most out of a property viewing.
+Guild agents share their tips on how to get the most out of a property viewing.

 Assess the building condition